kubernetes-sigs/kueue/keps/693-multikueue/README.md

 MultiKueue controller will monitor all cluster definitions and maintain the Kube clients for all of them.
-Any connectivity problems will be reported both in MultiKueuCluster status as well as AdmissionCheckStatus and Events.
+Any connectivity problems will be reported both in MultiKueueCluster status as well as AdmissionCheckStatus and Events.
 MultiKueue controller will make sure that whenever the kubeconfig is refreshed, the appropriate clients will also be recreated.